 - Virtual teams – Occasional virtual huddles help remote teams stay connected.

 The key is to use huddles purposefully during critical moments, transitions, milestones, or when the team needs a spark.
-Daily or multiple times per day huddles are common for close-knit teams.
+Huddles are common for close-knit teams, occurring daily or multiple times per day.

 How to Run Effective Huddles